altfatterz/spring-reactive-workshop/current-weather/README.md

 3. start iot-cloud-simulator

-4. trigger the simulator:
+4. trigger the ito-cloud-simulator:

 ```bash
 http post :8082/start
 ```

-Inspect the streaming:
+5. Inspect the streaming (`temperature-service`)

 httpie sends it with `Accept` header `*/*`
 ```bash